-Will My Credit Score be the Same Across the Board?
+Will My Credit Score Be the Same Across the Board?

-In a word: no. Credit scores vary depending on the company providing the score, the data on which the score is based, and the method used to calculate the score.
+In a word, no. Credit scores vary depending on the company providing the score, the data on which the score is based, and the method used to calculate the score.

 How Are Credit Scores Calculated?

-Lenders generally like to see evidence that you have successfully managed a variety of accounts in the past.
+Lenders like to see evidence that you have successfully managed a variety of accounts in the past.
 This can include credit cards, student loans, and mortgages, in addition to other types of debts.
 As a result, scoring models sometimes include the number of accounts you have and will also note the different types of accounts.

 Each scoring model will place a different weight of importance on each factor.
 As an example, here are the weighting figures for your base FICO Score:

 Awarded Best Personal Loan of 2022 by NerdWallet.